Ragheed Ganni: Death

 On June 3, 2007, Ganni had just finished celebrating the Sunday evening Holy Qurbana and three deacons had recently decided to accompany Ganni because of threats against his life.
 After the liturgy, he was walking away from the church with Daud as Isho, Bidawed, and Isho's wife followed by car; the group was stopped by unknown armed men.
 One of the gunmen shouted at Ganni that he had warned him to close the church and demanded to know why he didn't do it.
 Ganni replied asking "How can I close the house of God?"
 The gunmen ordered the woman to flee.
 Then after the gunmen demanded that the four men convert to Islam and they refused, the four were shot down.
 The car was then set with explosives to deter interference and so that the bodies would remain abandoned.
 Several hours passed until a police bomb-squad defused the devices, allowing corpses to be recovered.

 Thousands of people attended the funeral of the four men in Karemlash, Iraq on 4 June 2007.
 Ganni was secretary to Paulos Faraj Rahho, the Archbishop of Mosul of the Chaldean Church, Iraq's largest Christian community.
 Rahho was murdered only nine months after Ganni's death, in the same city of Mosul.

-Legacy
+Veneration

 The Vatican Secretary of State Tarcisio Bertone telegrammed Ragheed's bishop on behalf of Pope Benedict XVI saying that "Ragheed's sacrifice will inspire in the hearts of all men and women of good will a renewed resolve to reject the ways of hatred and violence, to conquer evil with good and to cooperate in hastening the dawn of reconciliation, justice and peace in Iraq."

-The Congregation for the Causes of Saints has opened Ganni's cause for sainthood, and declared him a Servant of God.
+The Congregation for the Causes of Saints has opened Ganni's cause for beatification, and declared him a Servant of God.